asreview/asreview/docs/source/lab/data_labeled.rst

 Unlabeled datasets do not contain any labels and can be used in the **Oracle mode** to start a review from scratch.
-Prior knowledge has to be selected in the :ref:`Prior Knowledge <project_create:Prior Knowledge>` step of the project set-up.
+Prior knowledge has to be selected in the :ref:`Prior Knowledge <lab/project_create:Prior Knowledge>` step of the project set-up.

 Partially labeled data
 ----------------------